panta82/fs-native/README.md

-# mv-native
+# fs-native

-Native mv for node.js.
+Native mv and copy for node.js.